 Amounts received under a resident service stipend are not included in annual income.
 A resident service stipend is a modest amount (not to exceed \$200 per individual per month) received by a resident for performing a service for the PHA or owner, on a part-time basis, that enhances the quality of life in the development.
-Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a member of the PHA's governing board.
-No resident may receive more than one such stipend during the same period of time [24 CFR 5.600(c)(8)(iv)].
+[24 CFR 5.609(b)(3)(iii)].